At-Home Ketamine Treatment: Cost, How It Works & Who Qualifies (2026)

 - Ongoing clinical oversight and dose adjustments as needed

 The risks of at-home ketamine are real but manageable: dissociation, nausea, elevated heart rate, and — with repeated high-dose use over time — bladder issues.
 A physician-supervised program at therapeutic doses, with proper patient education, keeps these risks in check.
+See our full risks and side effects guide.

 At-Home vs. IV Infusion Clinics: What's the Real Difference?